-Lesson 3- Critical thinking in physiology: Chordae tendinae, Papillary Muscles, Trabeculae and moderator band
+Lesson 3- Art in physiology: Chordae tendinae, Papillary Muscles, Trabeculae and moderator band

 Simple Line drawings & constructing a study page